bsuwal/bsuwal.github.io/_posts/2025-01-19-langur-burja-rules.md

 ---
 layout: post
 title: The rules of Langur Burja
-description: Stating the rules of this popular Nepali board game and considering some alternate payoff schemes.
+description: We state the rules of this popular Nepali betting game.
+We consider some alternate payoff schemes and argue against them.
 date: 2025-01-19
-last_modified_at: 2025-01-19
+last_modified_at: 2025-01-26
 permalink: /langur_burja_rules.html
 tags: langur_burja nepal main
 ---